Today's dynamic business landscape challenges organizations to find ways to optimize their investment and streamline…

 [hop-by-hop network path, teams outages]

+Poor call quality affects the employee experience so you need to decipher Microsoft Teams connection problems.
 While the CQD is great for stream classification it doesn’t provide for availability metrics from each vantage point; branch office, network topology and user location.
-Utilizing synthetic Teams sensors from critical locations to capture accurate uptime and reliability statistics and compare to internal Service Level Objectives (SLOs) and Service Level Agreements.
+Utilizing synthetic Teams sensors from critical locations to optimize your network.
+Capture accurate uptime and reliability statistics and compare to internal Service Level Objectives (SLOs) and Service Level Agreements.